wavefrontHQ/docs/pages/doc/alerts.md

 When you have many and complex tag paths, you can search them by parent.
 For example, if you have the tag paths `example.network.prod`, `example.network.dev`, `example.latency.prod`, and `example.latency.dev`, you can perform a search by **example** and the search returns all of its children.

+## Clone an Alert

+To make copies of an existing alert, then change the copy, you can clone an alert.

+1. Click **Alerting** in the taskbar to display the Alerts Browser.
+2. Click the ellipsis icon next to the alert.
+3. Select **Clone**, make changes when prompted, and click **Save**.

 ## Alert Events

 Wavefront creates [events](events.html) as alerts fire, update, and resolve.
 You can optionally [display those events](charts_events_displaying.html) as icons on a chart's X-axis: